Melis-Pablo/cpp_modules_pt2/cpp09/README.md

 C++ is a general-purpose programming language created by Bjarne Stroustrup as an extension of the C programming language, or "C with Classes" (source: [Wikipedia](https://en.wikipedia.org/wiki/C++)).

 The goal of these modules is to introduce you to **Object-Oriented Programming**.
 This will be the starting point of your C++ journey.
 Many languages are recommended to learn OOP.
-We decided to choose C++ since it’s derived from your old friend C. Because this is a complex language, and in order to keep things simple, your code will comply with the C++98 standard.
+We decided to choose C++ since it's derived from your old friend C. Because this is a complex language, and in order to keep things simple, your code will comply with the C++98 standard.
 We are aware modern C++ is way different in a lot of aspects.
-So if you want to become a proficient C++ developer, it’s up to you to go further after the 42 Common Core!
+So if you want to become a proficient C++ developer, it's up to you to go further after the 42 Common Core!

 ## 2. General Rules
 ---